Ashu-hub/All-About-Java/MiscTopics.md

 	Use STAR Technique to answer most challenging work you did

 	Situation or Task :
 	We were assigned Open banking project with very less time to analyze and a lot of unknowns.
-Over the top it had a lot of interaction involved as simulatneously 3 teams were working from EPAM side.
+Over the top it had a lot of interaction involved as simulatneously 3 teams were working from XYZ company side.

 	Action Taken :
 	We divided the part assigned to us in granular tasks.
 To tackle the unknowns divivding the task first into the granular level helped us in dentifying them and then in turn clarification.
 We implemented the polling mechanism for the transaction that were processed by the gateway to get the latest status.